10 things I wish I’d stop losing sight of…

 5. Communication – via email, text or in person – does not have to be impersonal.

 6. Relationships are more important than anything else going on in the day.

 7. Fast doesn’t mean right, and right is always better…well, usually better, anyway.

 8. Focus takes time, commitment, energy and a clear direction.

 9. Being busy doesn’t necessarily mean work is getting done.

 10. It is completely possible to be direct and concise, even forceful, and still be kind.

 As I look it over, it occurs to me that most of this list is not really work specific.
-Most of this list is general life advise that I should’ve made habit somewhere during my 50+ years on this earth.
+Most of this list is general life advise.
+Truly I should’ve made them habits somewhere during my 50+ years on this earth.

 Still, I know I’ll need this reminder again in a few months (or even days).
 It helps to see things in writing – simple, clear statements that make the workplace a better place.
 And if I happen to see you in the grocery store and I seem distracted, please feel free to remind me (kindly) that I’ve already lost track of the reminders on my list!